 In This SectionExpand

 An Advance is a series of battles for Industrial Resource between two clan detachments on bridgeheads.
-The ultimate aim of an Advance is to capture all enemy Lines and the Citadel.
+The ultimate aim in an Advance is to capture all enemy Lines and the Citadel.

 To fight in an Advance, clans create detachments and choose bridgeheads.
 Opponents are matched by player skill.
 If there are no clans of equal skill in the queue, your enemy is selected at random and may be stronger or weaker than you.